Bongpyeong 5-day Market (봉평5일장/봉평시장 (2, 7 일)) - Area information - Korea travel information

 428 Anbandegi-gil, Wangsan-myeon, Gangneung-si, Gangwon-do

-The village name is a combination of the words "anban," which refers to the large and oval wooden platform used to pound rice cakes against, and "degi," which means flat land.
 Anbandegi Village is a mountainside village located at an elevation of 1,100 meters.
-The village got its name due to its spacious and round land formation.
-Most of the village lands covered with cabbage farms formed along the mountain slope.
+The village name is a combination of the words "anban," which refers to the large and oval wooden platform used when pounding rice cakes, and "degi," which means flat land.
+Most of the village lands are covered with cabbage farms formed along the mountain slope.
 The steep slopes make it impossible to use farm machinery, which means all the cabbages farms are the result of manual work by the villagers.

 Hyoseok Literature Baengnigil Trail Course (효석문학 100리길)